The Dangers of Truck Drivers with Serious Health Conditions

 Call Us Today to Schedule a Free Case Evaluation with a New London Truck Accident Attorney

 If you have sustained injuries in a truck accident that a driver with a serious health condition caused, you should speak to an attorney as soon as you can.
-At Polito & Associates, LLC, we are committed to representing the rights of truck accident victims and know how to get our clients the compensation to which they are entitled.
+At Polito & Harrington, LLC, we are committed to representing the rights of truck accident victims and know how to get our clients the compensation to which they are entitled.
 Call us today at (860) 447-3300 or contact us online to schedule a consultation with a truck accident lawyer in New London.